aliarnoos/reddit-clone/README.md

 # reddit-clone

-Reddit Clone App built with React TS &amp; Firebase
+Reddit Clone App built with React TS and Firebase